 art.
-8.2 - amendments
+8.3 - amendments

-- 1. Amendments to these rules will be laid down by the dean after consulting the board of the school and after they have been approved by the Faculty council or programme council, in a separate resolution. - 2.
+- 1. Amendments to these rules will be laid down by the dean after consulting the board of the GSSBS and after they have been approved by the Faculty council, in a separate resolution. - 2.
 An amendment to these rules is not to be applied to the current academic year, unless it is reasonable to assume that it will not harm the interests of the students. - 3.
 Nor may an amendment have an adverse effect for students on any other decision taken pursuant to these Regulations by the board of examiners with respect to a student.

 art.
-8.3 - publication
+8.4 - publication